 The mandated sexual harassment training cannot count toward the 10 hours of annual professional development required by the Early Intervention Provider Agreement, as the 10 hours of professional development has to be related to providers professional field of practice.
 It must be completed IN ADDITION to the annual 10 hours.

 Training is required by the following States: CA, CT DE, WI, KY, LA, ME, MA, MI, NC, NJ, and NY.
 Our course satisfies the requirement of these States, and is approved as continuing education (CEU) by the AOTA, the NY State Board of PT, and ASHA.This course meets the criteria for the following states which mandate ‘workplace sexual harassment prevention training’ in the private sector: California, Connecticut, Delaware, Hawaii, Maine, North Carolina, New Jersey, and New York.
 This course is recommended/encouraged by many other States.
 Our EITTOC course in "Workplace Sexual Harassment in the Workplace" is currently approved as continuing education (CEU) by ASHA, the AOTA, and the NY State Board of Physical Therapy.

 This program is offered for 0.50 ASHA CEU's (Introductory Level, Professional)

 EITTOC is an AOTA Approved Provider of professional development.
 Course approval ID# 8922.
-This on-line course is offered at 0.5 CEUs, (Level: Introductory.
-Category: Professional Issues).
+This distance learning-independent is offered at 0.5 CEUs, introductory, Professional Issues.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.

 Meets NY State Continuing Compliance Requirements for Core Competency Hours (CCH)